Drinking water quality · 2025

 +Which contaminants exceed federal limits in Phoenix, AZ tap water?

-2 contaminants in Phoenix, AZ's 2025 report sit at or above the federal limit: Total Dissolved Solids (1.4× the limit); pH (1.4× the limit).
+One contaminant in Phoenix, AZ's 2025 report sits at or above the federal limit: Turbidity (1.0× the limit).
 The EPA enforces these limits against the regulated reporting statistic — typically a running annual average or 90th percentile — not a one-off sample spike.

 +What is the worst contaminant in Phoenix, AZ tap water?

-The contaminant with the highest measured value relative to its federal limit in the 2025 report is Total Dissolved Solids, at 1.4× the federal threshold.
+The contaminant with the highest measured value relative to its federal limit in the 2025 report is Turbidity, at 1.0× the federal threshold.
 It belongs to the physical & aggregate family of contaminants.

 +Are any contaminants in Phoenix, AZ tap water approaching the federal limit?

-One contaminant is between 80% and 100% of the federal limit in this report: Chromium, Total.
+2 contaminants are between 80% and 100% of the federal limit in this report: Chromium and TTHM.
 Approaching means measured but not in violation — a margin that can close quickly if conditions change.

 +Where does the data on this page come from?